sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_delete_process.md

 Pull Request will open automatically.
 If error occurs, it will be sent to `#cloud-notifications` channel.

-## Destroy the managed instance infrastructure
+## II.
+Destroy the managed instance infrastructure

+> For production and internal trial Managed Instances.

 **Important!** Always start with a fresh terminal session to ensure you do not have any conflicting environment variables.